Victiniiiii/gradecheckeronline/README.md

 # gradecheckeronline
-checks if your grades have changed, in an online server
+checks if your grades have changed